gpreston-hyland/SSE-Job-Aids/VS Code with Remote SSH/README.md

 ![remote SSH](assets/remoteSSHext.png)

 There are two additional I find helpful, also from Microsoft.

 - Remote - SSH: Editing Configuration Files provide syntax highlighting when editing the SSH Configuration files.
 - Remote Explorer adds another app to the VS Code side bar with all the configured remote hosts listed for easy selection.

 ![Other extensions](assets/addlSSHext.png)

+> [!NOTE]
+> If you are going to be connecting via an AWS EC2 Instance Connection Endpoint (EICE) you also need to install the aws cli software.
+See the [ADP Prereqs](../ADP-Tips-Tricks/ADP-Prereqs/) page for detailed instructions.

 ## Configure A Remote Host